Mekong Lowlands and Central Plains, Cambodia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C and G. Be sure to get the right kind.
-The vast majority of adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A, C and G. Check that you choose the correct type.
+The vast majority of adapters for sale now are just plug changers and require your electronics to change the voltage themselves.
 If your devices can't do that they could burn up.
-This one works in most areas.
+This one works in most countries.

 Airplane phone mount